This document is for candidates who are going to be interviewed on CoderPad.

 We support most programming languages, many with autocomplete functions.
 We also have unit testing suites and other packages and libraries.
 See our languages page for more details.

-For the languages that support autocomplete, you may need to toggle autocomplete to “Enabled” from the Settings menu during your interview if you want it.
+For the languages that support autocomplete, you may need to toggle autocomplete to “Disabled” from the Settings menu during your interview if you want to turn it off.

 Interviewers may enable Drawing Mode in a pad to describe a system or diagram an architecture.
 For more detailed instructions on using Drawing Mode check out our user guide.